na-na-hi/renget/archive/fluffytails.md

 -> **have a request? is a fox you like not on here? any suggestions for the rentry? any complains?** <- -> ~~just tell me in the threads~~ <-
--> send an e-mail to bigfluffytails@proton.me. don't be shy. <-
+-> send an e-mail to bigfluffytails@proton.me. don't be shy. you can also ask in the threads but I'm not always there. <- -> catbox links are not updated and are more for archival purposes than anything else. be sure to download directly from the creator's chub/rentry page to always get the latest version! <-
 ***
 -> ==Latest Update 2/25/24== <-
 -> Going to update gradually, posting what I see on the thread and Chub.
 Will do another batch if I see a fox botmaker I haven't discovered before or I get sent a fuckton of new ones at once. <-
 -> *Added to Male: Rylie* <-
--> *Added to Female: Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma, Hope (Alternate Scenario), Leila, Loba* <-
+-> *Added to Female: Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma, Hope (Alternate Scenario), Leila, Loba, Caoimhe MacKenna, Elizabeth, Melissa* <-

 -> ==Previous Update 2/21/24== <-
 -> *Added to Male: Kheti* <-